Product Focus

 For each opportunity worth pursuing, your next step is to identify possible solutions and ways to test those solutions as quickly as possible.

-We could go on, but really Teresa Torres is the expert on this process that she developed: https://www.producttalk.org/2023/12/opportunity-solution-trees/
+We could go on, but really Teresa Torres is the expert on this process that she developed: https://www.producttalk.org/2023/12/opportunity-solution-trees/.

-📌 Note that our goal here is to increase our confidence level in the opportunity and the solution, so not every test needs to involve making new software!
-Here are some examples of experiments you might do to test an opportunity or solution that don’t involve building custom software:
+📌 Our goal is to increase our confidence in the opportunity and the solution.
+Not every test needs to involve making new software.

-• Surveys.
+- Surveys.
 Ask customers to rank opportunities and solutions.

-• Leverage existing platforms.
+- Use existing platforms.
 If the idea involves community building, start on Slack or Discord.

-Exercise : Product Experiments
+Exercise: Product Experiments